pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 5    .channel("myChannel") \
 6    .message("Hello from PubNub Python SDK") \
 7    .pn_async(my_callback_function)
 ```

 ## Add channels to a channel group

 ##### Requires Stream Controller add-on

-Enable the Stream Controller add-on for your key in the Admin Portal.
+Enable the Stream Controller add-on for your key in the PubNub Admin Portal.
+See the support page for enabling add-ons.

 Adds channels to a channel group.

 ### Method(s)

-Maximum number of channels: 200 per API call.
+Maximum 200 channels per API call.

 ```
 `1pubnub.add_channel_to_channel_group() \